 Corex is engaged in the acquisition and exploration of precious metal properties located in Mexico.
 To date, the Company has not earned significant revenues during a test mining program.
 The Company's primary focus is the exploration and development of its Santana Project in Sonora, Mexico.
 The Santana property is located about two and a half hours drive northeast of the City of Obregon, accessible via blacktop road.
 Obregon has regular air service nonstop to Hermosillo and Guadalajara.
-The project is 100% owned and is approximately 3,500 ha.
-A pre-commercial bulk sample was mined and processing is ongoing.
+The project is 100% owned and is approximately 3,100 ha.
+A pre-commercial bulk sample was mined and processed in 2018 and early 2019.
 A construction decision was made by management in Q1 2020 and initial preparation and preconstruction activities are ongoing at this time.